1989 >

 1989 was the first successful German revolution.
 What did it mean to Germany and Europe?
 Why has the initial enthusiasm for a “Europe whole and free” been replaced by enlargement fatigue?
 And will the financial crisis produce a new iron curtain?

-To mark the pivotal year, the University of Copenhagen and the Danish Foreign Policy Society host a seminar with two of the key actors at the time: The President of the Federal Republic of Germany (1984-1994) Dr. Richard von Weizsäcker and the Danish Foreign Minister (1982-1993) Uffe Ellemann-Jensen in conversation with Prorector Lykke Friis.
+To mark the pivotal year, the University of Copenhagen and the Danish Foreign Policy Society hosted a seminar with two of the key actors at the time: The President of the Federal Republic of Germany (1984-1994) Dr. Richard von Weizsäcker and the Danish Foreign Minister (1982-1993) Uffe Ellemann-Jensen in conversation with Prorector Lykke Friis.
+The conversation was followed by a Q&A session.

 Time and place: